 Louth Academy strives to meet the curriculum area demands of Physical Education.
 Currently we have a multi-purpose sports hall at both sites which hold 3 badminton courts and a basketball court (lower campus) and 5 badminton courts and a basketball court (upper campus).
 The sports hall at the upper campus also holds a competitive handball court and goals.
-Both of these facilities ensure that activities such as fitness, table tennis, gymnastics and dance to be taught on the curriculum.
+Both of these facilities ensure that activities such as fitness, table tennis, gymnastics and dance can all be taught on the curriculum.

 Our outdoor facilities are also of a high standard and allow pupils to experience all areas of the curriculum.
-Our field area is vast and allows for a number of groups to use it at one time.
-Other outdoor facilities available are:
+Our field area at each campus is vast and allows for a number of groups to use it at one time.
+Other outdoor facilities available across both sites are:

 We also have use of a brand new build fitness suite on each campus with state of the art equipment, as well as indoor spaces dedicated to dance and performing arts.
 This enables pupils to understand the benefits of exercise in order to achieve a healthy lifestyle.
 The fitness suite caters for all users, allowing pupils to carry out their own personal fitness programme whatever their gender, sporting background or fitness goals are.

 Key Stage 3